Village Booklets for Family History

 - Each booklet is illustrated with a schematic map of the parish, a recent photo of the church, and sometimes an older photo of the church or village.

-- A resource unique to the HGS, over 80 Hampshire villages are currently represented (November 2015) with more in the pipeline.
+- A resource unique to the HGS, over 100 Hampshire villages are currently represented with more ito come.